dhriti250/AutoEIT-dhriti250/README.md

 The goal is to replace manual scoring with a consistent, reproducible system that compares learner responses with target sentences and assigns scores based on similarity and linguistic accuracy.

+## Dataset

+The dataset used in this project is provided as part of the AutoEIT evaluation test and is not included in this repository.

 ---

 ## 🧠 Approach